gjedeer/all-in-one-event-calendar/readme.txt

 * Fixed: Removed Ticketing TRY (Turkish Lira) currency as it is unsupported by PayPal.
 * Fixed: The API sign up/sign in process would fail sometimes.
 * Fixed: Multi-days events were overlapping in month view.
+* Fixed: For recurrent events, the month name in the "Repeats" tooltip was all lowercase.

 = Version 2.5.16 =
 * Improved: Changed some error messages for Ticketing and API access.